Water Hardness Test Strips

 All orders placed before 1pm will be dispatched the same day, although we will strive to dispatch all orders as soon as possible.

-We use Royal Mail 48 Tracked for most orders, although also use DHL for next day delivery if chosen at checkout and also for some of our bigger orders.
+We use Royal Mail 48 Tracked for most orders, although also use FedEx for next day delivery if chosen at checkout and also for some of our bigger orders.

 Shipping time might vary depending on location and other factors.